YottaDB/YDBDoc/ProgrammersGuide/errproc.rst

 The $ETRAP and $ZTRAP special variables specify an action that YottaDB should perform when an error occurs during routine execution. $ETRAP and $ZTRAP can establish one or more error handling "actions".

 .. note::
    The environment variable ydb_etrap specifies an initial value of $ETRAP to override the default value of "B" for $ZTRAP as the base level error handler.
 The ydb_env_set script sets ydb_etrap to "Write:(0=$STACK) ""Error occurred: "",$ZStatus,!" which you can customize to suit your needs.
-For more information, refer to “Processing Errors from Direct Mode and Shell”.
+For more information, refer to "Processing Errors from Direct Mode and Shell".

 ------------------------------
 Program Handling of Errors